Table of Contents

 As stated previously, there is nothing simple to this approach.
 But, trust me, there is nothing simple about diabetes and heart disease!

-Also, DO NOT hesitate to seek qualified professional help recognize and eliminate or reduce your stressors.
+Also, DO NOT hesitate to seek qualified professional help in an effort to recognize and eliminate or reduce your stressors.

 The primary concern about remaining in the chronic stage is that you increase your potential to enter the exhaustion stage as opposed to the recovery stage.

-Note: Even a targeted nutritional program will not be as effective as expected unless you reduce your stressors.
+Note: It is important to know that even a targeted nutritional program will not be as effective as expected unless you reduce your stressors.
 Remember the A and B biphasic effects.

 Hair Analysis and the Chronic Resistance Stage of Stress